-- should provide clarity on the roles and responsibilities of various parties, and called on ICANN to establish controllership agreements as part of the elaboration of the SSAD to avoid creating uncertainty. - O Regarding disclosure decisions, the ICANN CEO shared ICANN's view that Contracted Parties have the legal responsibility to make these decisions and reiterated the request for the GAC to clarify the basis for its statement that granting contracted parties full discretion in reviewing disclosure requests "may undermine the obligation to ensure the continued viability of domain name registration data as a tool to vindicate the rights and interests of the public, agencies tasked with protecting the public, and commercial and intellectual property constituencies".
+- establish controllership agreements as part of the elaboration of the SSAD to avoid creating uncertainty. - Regarding disclosure decisions, the ICANN CEO shared ICANN's view that Contracted Parties have the legal responsibility to make these decisions and reiterated the request for the GAC to clarify the basis for its statement that granting contracted parties full discretion in reviewing disclosure requests "may undermine the obligation to ensure the continued viability of domain name registration data as a tool to vindicate the rights and interests of the public, agencies tasked with protecting the public, and commercial and intellectual property constituencies".